-Lavender oil in particular has been proven to provide a soothing and calming effect.
+Lavender oil, in particular, has been proven to provide a soothing effect.
 It relieves stress, which can enhance the overall mood of your infant.

 5. Good for the skin

-Can you use essential oils in humidifiers for baby skin?
-Naturally, all babies have a tender, very sensitive skin.
+Naturally, all babies have tender, very sensitive skin.

 This puts them at a higher risk of developing various skin conditions such as eczema especially when exposed to low humidity conditions.

 Keeping your baby’s skin properly hydrated can put them at a lower risk of contracting such skin conditions.
-Studies show that adding some essential oils in baby humidifiers can enhance skin hydration.
+Studies show that adding some essential oils to baby humidifiers can enhance skin hydration.

 The best essential oil to use in your humidifier for baby’s skin is sunflower oil.
 This essential oil is rich in linoleic acid, which improves skin hydration.

 It is great for toddlers who have sensitive skin.
 The other essential oil that can be used for skin purposes is olive oil.

 However, if your baby has an existing skin condition, consult a pediatrician first before using any essential oil on them.

 How to use essential oils safely in humidifiers